o1-labs/proof-systems/book/src/rfcs/keccak.md

 ### Sufficiency of range checks

 In the following, we will give a proof that performing range checks for these values is not only necessary but also sufficient to prove that the rotation gate is sound.
-Meaning, we will prove that there are no two possible solutions of the decomposition constraint that while having correct bit lengths.
+In other words, we will prove there are no two possible solutions of the decomposition constraint that have the correct bit lengths.
 Now, for the sake of robustness, we will consider 64-bit words and fields with at least twice the bit length of the words (as is our case).

 We will proceed by __contradiction__.
 Suppose there are two different solutions to the following diophantic equation: